chiraqoRP/Crouch-Stamina/README.md

 # about
-csgo-like crouch stamina, the more you crouch the slower you do so
+csgo-like crouch stamina, the more you crouch the slower you do so<br>

-almost guaranteed to not work with other movement addons because of how common it is for them to use https://wiki.facepunch.com/gmod/Player:SetDuckSpeed. please go ask for https://github.com/Facepunch/garrysmod-requests/issues/1403 to be resolved if you want this to improve
+almost guaranteed to not work with other movement addons because of how common it is for them to use https://wiki.facepunch.com/gmod/Player:SetDuckSpeed.<br>
+please go ask for https://github.com/Facepunch/garrysmod-requests/issues/1403 to be resolved if you want this to improve.

 # cvars
 * ``sv_crouch_stamina`` - (``0/1``)